Holiday-Secret-Santa/Secret-Santa-App/README.md

 #### Wireframes Applicable for All Users

 The wireframes below are applicable for all users.
-In theory, any user should be able to create a new event; however, the event details wireframe will be different depending on whether the user is the `event organizer` or `invited guest`.
-The wireframes for event details specific to role are provided below.
+In theory, any user should be able to access the homepage, login page, view all their events, and create an event.
+However, the event details wireframe will be different depending on whether the user is the `event organizer` or `invited guest`.
+The wireframes for event details specific to that role are provided below in separate sections.

 ##### Wireframe for Home page